 Since that is a loaded question, let’s unpack it carefully.
 To be clear, technically the bacteria Borrellia Burgdorferi is known as the Lyme disease bacteria.
 However, since the discovery of borrelia in 1975 and the fact that ticks were found to be the main carriers of the disease, things have changed.
 Today, most people are not just infected with borrelia when they get bitten by a tick, flea, horse fly, spider or any other kind of biting insects that are now known to carry other collections of diseases known as co-infections.
 The term “Lyme disease” is now used loosely to describe tick-borne illnesses in general.
 Borrelia is just one of the pathogens and now most Lyme patients are infected with a number of bacteria, parasites and viruses that make it very difficult to treat through conventional methods.

 In a very popular study in 2015 conducted by Dr. Eva Sapi at the University of New Haven, Sapi showed that whole-leaf stevia extract in alcohol suspension (known as Stevia A in the study and manufactured by Nutramedix) was much more effective at killing all forms of the borrelia bacteria (longform, persisters/cysts and biofilm) than other forms of stevia (Now®, Sweet leaf®, and Truvia®) in vitro.
-The study also showed Nutramedix’s stevia to be superior to the antibiotics doxycycline, cefoperazone, and daptomycin, including a combination of all three.
+The study also showed Nutramedix’s stevia to be superior to the antibiotics doxycycline, cefoperazone, and daptomycin, including a combination of all three (see study).

 So does stevia cure Lyme disease?
 Nutramedix stevia has been shown to destroy all forms of borrelia, the Lyme bacteria, very effectively.
 But by itself, it is not known to kill all of the other pathogens, viruses and parasites that have been called Lyme disease.
 Therefore, other antimicrobials are recommended with stevia for a more effective and comprehensive treatment of Lyme disease.